vesoft-inc/nebula-docs/docs-2.0/nebula-studio/manage-schema/st-ug-crud-index.md

    c. **Index Name**: Specify a name for the new index.
 In this example, **action_index** is used.

    d. **Indexed Properties**: Click **Add**, and then, in the dialog box, choose a property.
 If necessary, repeat this step to choose more properties.
 You can drag the properties to sort them.
 In this example, `actionId` and `label` are chosen.
+   !!! note

-   > **NOTE**: The order of the indexed properties has an effect on the result of the `LOOKUP` statement.
+       The order of the indexed properties has an effect on the result of the `LOOKUP` statement.
 For more information, see [nGQL Manual](https://docs.nebula-graph.io/manual-EN/2.query-language/4.statement-syntax/2.data-query-and-manipulation-statements/lookup-syntax/#error_code_411 "Click to go to the Nebula Graph website").

    When the settings are done, the **Equivalent to the following nGQL statement** panel shows the statement equivalent to the settings.
 ![A page for index creation](https://docs-cdn.nebula-graph.com.cn/nebula-studio-docs/st-ug-030.png "Create an index")